The Glass Menagerie

 Sam Bell-Gurwitz

 Sam (he/him) is thrilled to be making his IRT debut!
 Broadway: Goodnight, Oscar.
-Regional credits include: The Boys in the Band, (Windy City Playhouse), Goodnight, Oscar (Goodman Theatre), A Shayna Maidel (Timeline Theatre Company).
-Proudly represented by Stewart Talent.
-“I owe everything and more to my fiancée, Savanna.”
+Regional credits include: The Boys in the Band, (Windy City Playhouse), Goodnight, Oscar (Goodman Theatre), A Shayna Maidel (Timeline Theatre Company), Three Sisters (UV Theatre Project).
+Television: Next.
+Proudly represented by Stewart Talent and graduate of the University of Michigan.
+"I owe everything and more to my fiancée, Savanna."

 Felipe Carrasco